kninnug/Constrainautor/README.md

 To triangulate a set of points, and constrain certain edges:

 1. Define the points to be triangulated: `points = [[x1, y1], [x2, y2], ...]`.
-2. Generate a triangulation (using Delaunator): `del = Delaunator.from(points)`.
-3. Make a constrainer: `con = new Constrainautor(del)`.
-Note that `del` will be modified by the Constrainautor methods.
-4. Define the edges to be constrained: `edges = [[0, 1], [3, 4], ...]`.
+2. Define the edges to be constrained: `edges = [[0, 1], [3, 4], ...]`.
 These are
    indices into the `points` array.
+3. Generate a triangulation (using Delaunator): `del = Delaunator.from(points)`.
+4. Make a constrainer: `con = new Constrainautor(del)`.
+Note that `del` will be modified by the Constrainautor methods.
 5. Constrain the triangulation: `for(const [p1, p2] of edges){ con.constrainOne(p1, p2); }`.
-6. Restore the Delaunay condition: `con.delaunify()`.

-Alternatively, you can call `con.constrainAll(edges)`, which will constrain all the edges in the supplied array and call `delaunify`.
+Alternatively, you can call `con.constrainAll(edges)`, which will constrain all the edges in the supplied array.
+Or, (since version 4.0.0), call `new Constrainautor(del, edges)` with the Delaunator output *and* the edges array to create the Constrainautor and constrain the edges in one go.

 You can then use the triangulation in `del` as described in the [Delaunator guide](https://mapbox.github.io/delaunator/).

-If you change the point coordinates and their triangulation (via `Delaunator#update`), you need to re-constrain the edges by creating a `new Constrainautor` and going through steps 3 - 6 again.
+If you change the point coordinates and their triangulation (via `Delaunator#update`), you need to re-constrain the edges by creating a `new Constrainautor` and going through steps 3 - 5 again.

 API reference
 -------------

-More details can be found in the comments of `Constrainautor.mjs`.
+More details can be found in the comments of `Constrainautor.ts`.

-### con = new Constrainautor(del)
+### con = new Constrainautor(del[, edges])

 Construct a new Constrainautor from the given triangulation.
 The `del` object should be returned from Delaunator, and is modified in-place by the Constrainautor methods.
+If `edges` is provided, it will constrain those with `constrainAll`.

 #### con.constrainOne(p1, p2)

 Constrain an edge in the triangulation.
 The arguments `p1` and `p2` must be indices into the `points` array originally supplied to the Delaunator.
 It returns the id of the half-edge that points from `p1` to `p2`, or the negative id of the half-edge that points from `p2` to `p1`.
+Note: this half-edge id is only valid up to the next call to `constrainOne`, after which the constrained edge will still be there, but may have a different id.

-#### con.delaunify(deep = false, full = false)
+#### con.delaunify([deep = false])

-After constraining edges, call this method to restore the Delaunay condition (for every two triangles sharing an edge, neither lies completely within the circumcircle of the other), for every edge that was flipped by `constrainOne`.
+Check non-constrained edges if they satisfy the Delaunay condition (for every two triangles sharing an edge, neither lies completely within the circumcircle of the other), and flip the edge if they don't.
 If `deep` is `true`, it will check & correct until all flipped edges satisfy the condition, otherwise it will do only one pass and some edges may still not be Delaunay.
-If `full` is `true`, it will also check & correct edges that were not flipped before.
+NB 1: since version 4.0.0 it is no longer necessary (or useful) to call this method after constraining edges, since `constrainOne` will also do it.
+NB 2: since version 4.0.0 this method returns `this` instead of `this.del`.

 #### con.constrainAll(edges)

-A shortcut to constraining an array of edges by `constrainOne` and calling `delaunify` afterwards.
-The argument `edges` must be an array of arrays of indices into the `points` array originally supplied to Delaunator, i.e:
-`[[p1, p2], [p3, p4], ...]`.
-Returns the updated `del` object.
+A shortcut to constraining an array of edges by `constrainOne`.
+The argument `edges` must be an array of arrays of indices into the `points` array originally supplied to Delaunator, i.e: `[[p1, p2], [p3, p4], ...]`.
+Returns `this`.
+NB: since version 4.0.0 this method returns the `Constrainautor` instance, instead of the Delaunator object.

 #### con.isConstrained(edg)